-The Dr Chuck Carson Memorial Endowment provides an annual award of \$1000 to a medical student who is in his/her Family Practice rotation, and who has demonstrated an interest in and a commitment to family medicine.
+The Dr Chuck Carson Memorial Endowment provides a financial award to a medical student who has completed their clerkship Family Medicine rotations and demonstrated an interest in and a commitment to family medicine.
 The primary objective is to recognize students who have demonstrated a real compassion to patients.

-Selection of the awardee is made by a committee consisting of the Associate Dean of Undergraduate Medical Education, the Family Medicine Clerkship Director and a representative of the Class of 1977.
-To be considered for the award, students must have completed their clerkship rotation in family medicine.
+To be considered for the award, students must have completed their clerkship rotations in family medicine.
 More information on the application process and deadline will be sent via email in March.